Bixal/bixal-site-drupal/README.md

 lando start
 ```

+You'll be able to visit the local site at https://bixalcom.lndo.site.

 Change something in the .lando.yml config and/or you want to re-install front and back end dependencies?

 ```